How to Thin Oil Based Polyurethane: Expert Tips and Solutions

 1. Maintain a wet edge: To prevent lap marks, work quickly and slightly overlap each stroke.

-3. Clean tools immediately: After use, clean brushes and tools with mineral spirits to prevent polyurethane from hardening on them.
+3. Clean tools immediately: After use, clean brushes and tools with mineral spirits to prevent the polyurethane from hardening on them.

 Why These Thinning Methods Are Effective for Oil-Based Polyurethane